 The Early Head Start Program is a federally funded program designed to serve income eligible families who are expecting a child and/or have children ages birth to 3 years of age.
 The program provides weekly visits within the homes to promote positive family health and development.
 In addition, families attend socialization activities twice each month.

 The focus of the Early Head Start Program is to provide family centered and community-based services and support that are high quality and promote healthy child development.
 Early Head Start operates on a year round schedule in order to assure continuous, consistent services to families.

 El Dorado County Preschool Programs provide an enriching experience for preschool children from 3 to 5 years of age.
 Both full cost and income eligible subsidized families are enrolled.
 Subsidized program eligibility is determined by the Department of Education, Child Development Division.
 Preschool programs provide individualized early education, focusing on school readiness and literacy skills.
-Each program operates 3.5 hours per day Monday through Friday.
+Program options include 3.5 hours per day or 6.5 hour days Monday through Friday.
 The academic year aligns with school district calendars.

 Frequently Asked Questions (FAQ)

 We have schools all over the county from El Dorado Hills up to South Lake Tahoe!
 You can find a complete list of locations here.

 There are half-day or full-day programs available at different locations.
 Our preschools generally follow the school district calendar for the school site they are located on.
 For example: the Georgetown preschool is open/closed the same days as the elementary school.
 The Head Start/State preschools typically have one minimum day a month, the first Wednesday of the month, for staff development.